Chanxoxo/Payment-Gateway-Integration-TSF/README.md

 # Payment-Gateway-TSF
-A simple website for donation
+Created a simple payment gateway website.
+This is very simple and easy accessible website to donate for needs.